agapasieka/Google-Kubernetes-Engine/working_with_cloud_build/README.md

 <!-- Overview -->
 ## Overview
 In this lab you will build a Docker container image from provided code and a Dockerfile using Cloud Build.
 You will then upload the container to the Artifact Registry.
-Follow the steps in Cloud Shell or using local terminal of your choice.
+Follow the steps in Cloud Shell or use local terminal of your choice.

 <!-- Task1 -->
 ## Enable APIs